Don Brown: Securing the U.S. Power Grid Against Cyber Threats, EMP Risks...

 Yeah.

-So, oh, it's only 100, 100k, 100,000 megawatts.
+So, oh, it's only 100.

 Yeah, it's 100 gigawatts is what they're going up against there.

-So you're saying the reserve is 11 gigawatts.
+So you're saying the reserve is 11 gigawatts?

-Yes, it's 10 percent.
+Yes, it's 10%.

 Oh, okay.

-So, okay, I thought this was real time usage.
+Okay, I thought this was real-time usage.

-So the real time usage is actually 100 gigawatts roughly here.
+So the real-time usage is actually 100 gigawatts roughly here.

 Right.

-So we're using now.
+That's what we're using now.

 August is notoriously and September are notorious months for wind.